Review: 2019 BMW 330i and M340i

 Our only taste of the top-level M340i xDrive were pre-production versions, limited to driving on the Algarve Curcuit in Portimao.
 The track is full of big elevation changes, blind corners, and devilish changes in camber, which meant the M340i would have its work cut out to look good.
 Pulling out of the pits, I immediately grin at the steady pull and butter-smoothness that BMW still bakes into every straight-six it builds.
 The M340i can do the 0-60 sprint in a claimed 4.3 seconds, making it just 0.3 seconds off the pace of the outgoing M3.

 The prototype I’m driving is equipped with the M adaptive suspension, which handles Algarve’s ceaseless torrent of varying road surface with aplomb.
 Especially with the standard limited-slip differential and all-wheel drive, the M340i is extremely controllable and balanced even when pushed hard through tight corners, making it a truly approachable car that’s straightforward to warm up to.
 But there’s no getting around the fact that the car feels heavy, unlike the rear-drive 330i with its four-cylinder turbo.
 Of the two, the 330i was more engaging as a driver’s car, despite the M340i’s undeniably delicious straight-six.
-A small gift for North America is that we are the only market where BMW will sell a rear-drive M340i, which has the potentially to be the best car of the bunch.
+A small gift for North America is that we are the only market where BMW will sell a rear-drive M340i, which has the potential to be the best car of the bunch.

 Until we get the 2019 BMW 3 Series on public roads here in the U.S., and the opportunity to drive one without the stiffer sport suspension and variable sport steering, it’s hard to say if this Bimmer is once again the sport sedan benchmark.
 Alfa Romeo’s Giulia still exhibits the best ride-handling balance in the competitive set, although any serious luxury car customer would have to care a lot more about driving dynamics than interior amenities (or a reputation for quality) to justify one.
 For now, I’ll say there are ways to spec your 3 Series in a way that feels like the marque has its mojo back.
 When it goes on sale in March, starting at $41,195 including destination, we’ll see if the 3 Series writ large can do the nameplate proud.